scm-manager/website/content/posts/2021-10-22-scm-manager-2-25-0/index.md

 **OLD LANDINGPAGE**
 ![Old Landing Page](assets/old_landing_page.png)

-We improved this landing page by merging it into the repository overview.
+We improved this landing page by merging the widgets like the favorite repositories into the repository overview.
-We transferred the additional widgets like favorite repositories and also make it customizable by each user which widgets should be shown on your repository overview.
+Also, we added a configuration to let you choose which widgets should be shown on your personal repository overview.

 **NEW LANDINGPAGE**
 ![New Landing Page](assets/new_landing_page.png)